Why should you think about changing course towards a product-led growth strategy?

 By the time you've scheduled a discovery call, a demo, and eventually given access to your product, you've lost several leads who have already decided another tool is solving their problemChristian Sjøvold Blomberg, B2B SaaS Go-to-Market Advisor and Board Member

-The PLG strategy helps you avoid lost deals by removing hurdles like onboarding, demos, and discovery calls.
+The PLG strategy stems the tide of lost deals by removing hurdles like onboarding, demos, and discovery calls.
+This magnet for customers fosters user motivation across your addressable market.

-What you're left with is a lean sales machine that is:
+What you're left with is a lean, mean sales machine that is:

 - Self-onboarding: Speeding up customer stickiness and reducing time-to-value.

-- Removes entry barriers: A freemium version or free trial options allow more end-users to see the value of your product instead of a select group of decision-makers.
+- Removes barriers of entry: A freemium version or free trial options allow more end-users to see the value of your product instead of a select group of decision-makers.

-- Easily scalable: Want more users?
-Globalize your product to include different languages and currencies or promote different use cases of your product that can attract new audiences.
+- Easily scalable: Want more users and a beefier market share?
+Globalize your product to include different languages and currencies and make your marketing content visible.

 Better user experience